Telegram Bot Programming

 Since smartphones have been available, completely new possibilities have opened up for remote access to industrial processes.
 The interactions that are possible with the smartphone can be designed in a variety of convenient ways and go beyond simple text notifications.

-With the Telegram Bot connection, the OPC Router enables the “Telegram” messenger to be linked to the industrial process.
+With the Telegram Bot connection, the OPC Router enables the “Telegram” messenger to be linked to the industrial process (see Video).
 Authenticated users of the bot can receive messages, i.e. alarms, production messages, operating states, (push notifications), but can also actively trigger actions via the Telegram Bot.
-Application-specific queries and activities can be configured in the OPC router, which are then called up from the smartphone via authenticated remote access.
+Application-specific queries and activities can be configured in the OPC Router, which are then called up from the smartphone via authenticated remote access.

 You can easily create a convenient remote access to your production system and give the users the possibility for quick reactions in exceptional situations and easy access to production data.

 The transfer object of the Telegram Messenger plug-in establishes the connection to the Telegram Bot.
 When a transfer is triggered, messages can be sent to selected recipients.
 Different formats are available for the messages.